Application Components

 Pagination is based on the number of results screens.
 The Pagination array shows up to five (5) results plus directional chevrons to assist users in navigating to next and previous results.
 “Next” and “Previous” labels may be included, but are not required.

-USPS Digital Red (##71921) chevrons indicate additional results in that direction (up or down).
+USPS Digital Red (#E71921) chevrons indicate additional results in that direction (left or right).
 Gray chevrons indicate no additional results in that direction.
 The current result set is indicated with a USPS Digital Blue (#333366) circle and contrasting White (#FFFFFF) text.

 Results Per Page